ismudnx/combine_pdf/README.md

 To add content to existing PDF pages, first import the new content from an existing PDF file.
 After that, add the content to each of the pages in your existing PDF.

-In this example, we will add a company logo to each page:
+In this example, we will add a company logo to each :page=>
 ```ruby
 company_logo = CombinePDF.load("company_logo.pdf").pages[0]
 pdf = CombinePDF.load "content_file.pdf"